Just looking for the quick facts?

 What data plans and pricing does Metro by T-Mobile offer?

-Metro by T-Mobile offers mobile Broadband Internet Access Services for smartphones, basic phones, tablets, and other wireless devices over our 2G, 3G,4G, and 5G broadband networks.
-Your data plan may feature a designated allotment of high-speed data, after which your data speed may be reduced for the remainder of the cycle.
+Metro by T-Mobile offers mobile Broadband Internet Access Services for smartphones, basic phones, tablets, mobile hotspot devices, and other wireless devices over our 2G, 3G, 4G, and 5G broadband networks.
+Your data plan may feature a designated allotment of high-speed data, after which your data speed may be reduced or your data access may be suspended for the remainder of the payment cycle.
 If your data plan features a designated allotment of high-speed data, certain uses of the network may not count against that allotment.

 All current Metro by T-Mobile plans include video optimization features that are always enabled, which, when connected to the cellular network, deliver a DVD quality (up to 1.5 MBPS, typically 480p) video experience with minimal buffering while streaming ("Data Maximizer").
 Customers may, for an additional charge, add on an HD video feature providing streaming in HD.
 Customers may also have legacy plans that enable Data Maximizer to be toggled on or off at any time, so that when Data Maximizer is enabled, their high-speed data last longer.
 Some qualifying video providers may choose to self-optimize their video content or opt-out of the Data Maximizer program.
 The Data Maximizer optimization technology is not applied to the video services of these providers and high-speed data consumption will continue as if Data Maximizer were not enabled.
 None have done so as of this date.
 Additional information, including technical criteria for Data Maximizer program participation, is found here.